 Some of the more hazardous chemical or radioactive solid wastes are not taken to ERDF.
 For example, the fuel rods that came out of the reactors but never had their plutonium extracted are stored in a facility called the Canister Storage Building at Hanford.
 Ultimately, these fuel rods will be sent for permanent burial at a national repository designed to accept these kinds of materials.

 Solid transuranic waste is the debris that is contaminated with plutonium or other materials that may remain radioactive for hundreds of thousands of years.
-This waste, referred to as TRU waste, is securely packaged and is shipped to the Waste Isolation Pilot Plant in New Mexico where it will be permanently and safely buried.
+This waste, referred to as TRU waste, is securely packaged and shipped to the Waste Isolation Pilot Plant in New Mexico where it will be permanently and safely buried.

 The liquid waste that had been poured onto the ground or held in ponds or trenches has long since evaporated or soaked into the soil on the Site.
 In doing so, the waste did contaminate some of the soil and is thought to have also created underground “plumes” of contaminants.
-A “plume” is kind of like an underground river where the contaminants join with the water that exists beneath the surface of the Earth.
+A “plume” is kind of like an underground river where contaminants join with water that exists beneath the surface of the Earth.
 Many of these plumes move in varying speeds and move toward the Columbia River.
 Hanford employees are actively involved in projects designed to prevent any more of the contamination from reaching the river.
 Several different strategies are being used in that effort.

 Through this process, contaminated groundwater is pumped out of the ground and treated with chemicals.
-These chemicals serve to change the chemical makeup of the contaminants which render them harmless to the environment.
+These chemicals change the chemical makeup of the contaminants, rendering them harmless to the environment.
 Once the treatment of the groundwater is complete, the cleansed water is pumped back into the ground.
-Yet another strategy in dealing with groundwater contamination is called “biostimulation”.
+Yet another strategy in dealing with groundwater contamination is called “biostimulation.”
 This is a new technology where crews pump materials like molasses and vegetable oil into the ground where tiny microorganisms in the soil eat the molasses and vegetable oil.
 The microorganisms then reproduce, and in doing so, they alter the chemistry of the groundwater and render the contaminants harmless to the environment.
 The process also prevents the contamination from moving any closer to the river.